 The Great Outdoors Around Southwold

-If you love the outdoor life, then a holiday in the Southwold area is the perfect choice, and a self-catering holiday cottage is the ideal base for exploring the town, surrounding countryside and villages.
+If you love the outdoor life, then a holiday in the Southwold area is a perfect choice, and a self-catering holiday cottage is an ideal base for exploring the town, surrounding countryside and villages.
 From walking to cycling, bird-watching to beachcombing, golf to paddle-boarding this stretch of the Suffolk Coast offers a wealth of outdoor experiences.